What is PDCA? When should PDCA be applied?

 This four-step cycle should be a closed and continuous cycle that allows managers to detect and solve problems quickly and effectively and achieve goals.
 This is considered a scientific method that brings optimal efficiency to businesses of different sizes.

 So what are the specific benefits of PDCA?
 Let’s find out with Bemo in the section below.

 2. What benefits does PDCA bring to businesses?

-- Easily apply ISO quality management systems such as 9001, 22000, 14001… in the operating process of the business.
-PDCA improves quality from planning, collecting, and analyzing statistical data, thereby finding the root cause of problems in governance.
-It reduces the deviation between the current state and the desired state of the leader board.
+- Quality management: easily apply ISO quality management systems such as 9001, 22000, 14001… in the operating process of the business.
+PDCA improves quality from planning, collecting and analyzing statistical data, thereby finding the root cause of problems in governance.
+This reduces the deviation of the plan from the vision of the business.

 3. When should PDCA be applied?

-- Launch a new project or a process in the company to ensure the results as set out.
+- Launch a new project, a process in the business or improve an existing process to ensure results as planned.

-- The management process has problems affecting employee performance, enterprise resources, and it is necessary to identify the causes of bottlenecks and errors in operation.
+- The management process encounters problems affecting employee performance, enterprise resources, and it is necessary to identify the causes of bottlenecks and errors in operation.

-- The management wants to optimize the governance by continuous improvement to increase the size of the business, and the official working environment.
+- The management wants to optimize the management by the method of continuous improvement to increase the size of the business and standardize the working environment.

 Whenever businesses want to improve and enhance the quality and value of products/services, PDCA is the model that businesses need to apply.
 However, implementing this cycle requires perseverance and a reasonable allocation of resources to bring the expected results.
 Therefore, this is not the optimal choice for businesses to solve urgent problems that need immediate results.